iamcristos/stack_overflow_clone/README.md

 # Back-end

-We use Node.js and it's Express framework to build the server and APIs.
+I use Node.js and it's Express framework to build the server and APIs.
 For the chat app, we use Socket.IO.

 - [**Node.js**](https://nodejs.org/en/) is a JavaScript runtime build on Chrome's V8 engine.
 Being an interface to the V8 JavaScript runtime, it enables super fast JavaScript interpreter that runs in the Chrome browser.
 Its non-blocking I/O model is ideal for real-time applications, like chats, even tho it is single threaded.
 Event loop takes care of all the asynchronous I/O operations without blocking synchronous tasks.
 That means actions like reading or writing to the database, or network requests can be performed very quickly and not block the process.